CAIS-ACSI/CAIS2021/content/talk/20.Rathi/index.md

 ---
-title: "Use of Twitter by a Public Library during the Pandemic"
+title: "Use of Twitter by a public library during the pandemic"
 event: CAIS2021
 event_url: ../../program/